seans-lab/grafana-nginx-ingress/README.md

 Find the cluster name according to your deployment configuration specified in your Terraform Configuration and click on the name hyperlink.

-Click on the SSH option on the top left side of the window and select your preferred SSH method to access the Kubernetes Management instance.
+Click on the 'Connect' button on the top of the window and select your preferred connection method to access the Kubernetes Management instance.

 TIP: For easy access use the browser shell.